sawwheet/sawwheet.com/content/posts/20251117T084756--the-importance-of-humility__journal.md

 produces.
 Everything I experience is just a result of the arising conditions moment to moment.
 I take what I can get with the understanding that nothing is owed to me.
 There is nuance in each moment, I just have to look for it.
 There are adventures to be had, I just need the courage to embark on them.
-With this disposition, there is nothing better to be experienced than a walk in the dark.
+With this disposition, there is no better experience than a walk in the dark.

 {{< figure src="/ox-hugo/0A840AFA-C684-4BDD-859C-7DBCF051678A_1_105_c.jpeg" >}}